pgdogdev/docs/docs/features/plugins/index.md

 use pgdog_plugin::prelude::*;
 ```

 PgDog plugins have a list of required methods they need to expose.
-They are called by PgDog at plugin startup and validate that it
+They are called by PgDog at plugin startup to validate that it
 was correctly written.

 You don't need to implement them yourself.
 Add the following to your plugin's `src/lib.rs` file: